2025 Japan Series

-Game 1 was won by the Tigers, their first ever Japan Series win in Fukuoka in eight games.
-Ukyo Shuto's record-breaking five-hit game contributed to SoftBank's 14 total hits that powered the Hawks to a 10–1 victory in Game 2 to tie the series.
+In a reflection of the 2014 Japan Series between the Tigers and Hawks, in which the Tigers won Game 1, but lost Games 2–5 to allow the Hawks to win the Japan Series, Game 1 was once again won by the Tigers, their first ever Japan Series win in Fukuoka in eight games.
+However, Ukyo Shuto's record-breaking five-hit game contributed to SoftBank's 14 total hits that powered the Hawks to a 10–1 victory in Game 2 to tie the series.
 The next two games were tight contests ultimately won by SoftBank, in part thanks to home runs hit by Hotaka Yamakawa in both.
 With home runs in Games 2, 3, and 4, Yamakawa tied the record for most consecutive Japan Series games with a home run.
 The Hawks clinched their 12th Japan Series championship at Koshien Stadium in Game 5, doing so in extra innings for their first Japan Series victory in five years and their eighth title since 2011.
 SoftBank's Yamakawa was named the Japan Series Most Valuable Player.